 On controversial issues, the board will have a public statement drafted by the superintendent that board members may utilize for any public comment that needs to be made.
 As individuals, board members should support the actions and statements of the board.
 It is board procedure that the entire board be polled by the president prior to any public statement being made on behalf of the board as a whole.
 The board president shall be the official spokesperson for the board.
 The superintendent may also speak publicly on behalf of the board.
-If any board member wishes to address a point of view before the public, it is imperative that each board member communicates that they are speaking from their own personal viewpoint versus a board viewpoint.
+If any board member wishes to address a point of view before the public, it is imperative that each board member

+viewpoint.

 The board's strategic planning process will include a plan for district public relations and marketing developed by and implemented by the administration and relevant departments.

+marketing developed by and implemented by the administration and relevant departments.

+Do and Manahan Cinnatunas

 Board Member Signatures:

+Date Signed: November 23, 2020